Skip to content

 Research on collective resilience in Black Americans confirms what the community already knew.
 When Black people connect their present struggles to their ancestors’ history of resistance — not just suffering, but resistance — they cope better with discrimination.
 They feel a stronger sense of purpose.
 They are more likely to take action rather than collapse.

 Your history is not just a wound.
-It is a weapon.
+It is a foundation.

 The knowledge that your people survived the unsurvivable — and built beauty in the middle of it — is not just inspiration.
 It is evidence.
 Evidence that your capacity for purposeful grit runs deep.